Grooming Service for Your Dog

 Worm Prevention

-Kittens need to be treated to protect against heartworm and intestinal worms regularly from a very young age.
-When you purchase our kitten wellness package, this includes 12 months of protection against these harmful parasites.
+Kittens need to be treated regularly from a very young age to protect against heartworms and intestinal worms.
+When you purchase our kitten wellness package, it includes 12 months of protection against these harmful parasites.

 Desexing

-All male cats outside of breeding colonies must be desexed and it is highly recommended to desex females as well.
+All male cats outside breeding colonies must be desexed, and it is highly recommended that females be desexed as well.
 Pets who have been spayed or neutered are healthier, more relaxed, less likely to roam or fight, and ultimately better to live with.
 Your kitten should be desexed before 6 months of age at the latest.

 Total Wellness

-All of the treatments listed above are available in the Port Kennedy Veterinary Hospital kitten wellness package, designed to give the best possible chance of preventing, detecting and managing any illness your pet may develop.
-The wellness package provides an excellent start to your kitten’s long life of health and happiness.
+All of the treatments listed above are available in the Port Kennedy Veterinary Hospital kitten wellness package, designed to give your pet the best possible chance of preventing, detecting, and managing any illness it may develop.
+The wellness package offers an excellent foundation for your kitten’s lifelong health and happiness.

 If you’d like to purchase one of our popular wellness packages for your kitten, call Port Kennedy Veterinary Hospital now on 08 9524 6644 or visit our contact page for more ways to get in touch.